Learn About Poker Heat Hero or Zero

 Going All in with Weak Pairs or Nothing at All

-Never go all in Poker Heat Hero or Zero mode with no hand.
+Never go all in Poker Heat Hero or Zero mode with nothing.
 Also, don’t play weak pairs unless you are 100% the player you are playing against is a manic donkey that is willing to lose with air.
-For example.

 Not Considering the Number of Players in a Hand